LLNL/units/docs/introduction/testing.rst

 1. Coverage (ubuntu 22.04 image C++11, C++14, C++17, C++20, 32 and 64 bit unit base)
 1. CPPLINT
 1. Quick CMAKE checks for all supported versions of cmake
+1. Pip install test for python along with pytest scripts
+1. Wheel builder to test different wheels for python packaging

 Codecov
 ----------